aermolov/Portfolio-Digit-Recognition-With-ANN/README.md

 To run the code
 - download "main" notebook form this repository
-- download the classical handwritten digits MNIST datasets from here: http://yann.lecun.com/exdb/mnist/
+- download the classical handwritten digits MNIST datasets from: http://yann.lecun.com/exdb/mnist/
 - unpack all 4 files to the same directoru where you put "main" notebook